-Guy Philippe Official Charges Released By United States
+Guy Philippe’s Official Charges Released By United States

 - one count of conspiracy to launder monetary instruments and engage in monetary transactions in property derived from unlawful activity

-- and one substantive count of engaging in monetary transactions derived from unlawful activity.
+- one substantive count of engaging in monetary transactions derived from unlawful activity.

 Interestingly enough, while living off the grid, he noted that he had no money in any banks — as notes BBC in 2004.
 Yet, the U.S. Attorney’s Office mentions the following statements regarding Guy Philippe’s situation.